brianweet/brianweet.github.io/_posts/2019-31-01-validating-propertylist-items.md

 }
 ```
 This way you can add custom logic to validate a single item, as we did in the example, or validate a list of items as a whole (just add logic to `ItemCustomDataValidationAttribute`).

+---
+**NOTE: this API is still internal, use at own risk.
+Only lists using primitive types are supported by Episerver**